brainswitchMedia/Cinder-Samples/GPU3DLinesWithDepth/README.md

 and Sergejs Kovrovs's article: https://gist.github.com/kovrov/a26227aeadde77b78092b8a962bd1a91

+This sample shows 2 depth calculation methods with diferent rendering results.
+* The first use gl_FragDepth and the Z-Buffer.
+* In the other the depth calculation is done manualy.

 Copyright (c) 2021, brainswitchMedia.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without